 Nodejs found applications in almost every application that we use in our day-to-day lives.
 The applications like Netflix, Uber, Ola, Book My Show, and more, which receive a lot of traffic every day from various geographic locations, are built using Nodejs.
 Nodejs aids in the smooth and flawless operation of these applications.

 Here is a detailed explanation of what Nodejs is all about, why you should choose it for web development projects, and what are the pros and cons of Nodejs.

 Nodejs manages browser requests and offers asynchronous, event-driven I/O APIs to fetch the results not only speedily and accurately.
 It runs a single-threaded event-based loop, hence all the executions become non-blocking.

 - Node is a server and not a framework.

 - It runs in a single thread with a callback concept.

 Here are the advantages of using Nodejs as server-side programming:

 2. Supported widely by Google Chrome:

-Google lists Node.js as one of the fastest runtime system engine so that’s amazing.
-Also, with Nodejs it is easy to find mistakes in front end as well as backend.
+Google lists Node.js as one of the fastest runtime system engines so that’s amazing.
+Also, with Nodejs it is easy to find mistakes in front end as well as the back end.

 Read Also: Deno vs Node